GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-4/jonah-4.englishNatural.md

 and he said, "Good-is my death from my life."

 And God said to Dove (Jonah), "Is the doing-well fuming-angrily to you, over the luscious-plant?"
-And he said, "Doing-well is fuming-angrily to me, until death."
+And he said, "Doing-well is fuming-angrily to me, unto death."

 And He-Who-Is (YHWH) said, "You pitied over the luscious-plant, which you labored in it not, and you grew it not,